-The Group makes accounting judgments, estimations and assumptions affecting the amounts of revenues and expenses, assets and liabilities, and disclosures related with the Financial Statements at the close of the period on which we are reporting.
+The Group makes accounting judgments, estimations and assumptions affecting the amounts of revenues and expenses, assets and liabilities, and disclosures related with the Financial Statements at the close of the periodo on which we are reporting.
 In this sense, the uncertainty on such assumptions and estimations could give rise in the future to results which could require significant adjustments to the book values of the assets and liabilities affected.

-Described below are the key assumptions related with estimations of uncertainties at the date of the close period being reported, which are based on variables available at the time of preparing these consolidated financial statements.
-These assumptions could vary due to changes in the market and new circumstances that could arise beyond the Group control:
+Described below are the key assumptions related with estimations of uncertainties at the date of the close period being reported, which ae based on variables available at the time of preparing these consolidated financial statements.
+These assumptins could vary due to changes in the market and new circumstances that could arise beyod the Group control:

-- Acquisition of the control of Grupo Disco Uruguay (See note 4) - Fair value of assets and liabilities acquired in a combination of business (See note 4) - Taxes on current assets and deferred assets (See note 16) - Defined benefits plans (See note 18) - Recognition of revenues Loyalty program of clients (See note 22) - Fair value of financial instruments (See notes 9, 21 y 24) - Provisions (See note 19)
+- Acquisition of the control of Grupo Disco Uruguay (See note 4.1) - Fair value of assets and liabilities acquired in a business (See note 16) - Defined benefits plans (See note 18) - Recognition of revenues Loyalty rogram of clients (See note 22) - Fair value of financial instruments (See note 9 and 21) - Provisions (See note 19)